-Pedestrian and cyclist access will be maintained during the construction period.
-These works will not cause any closures on Colonel By Drive.
-Canal navigation will not be interrupted by these works.
+Pedestrian and cyclist access will continue to be maintained during the construction period, and Canal navigation will not be interrupted.

-Regular construction noise and equipment are to be expected at the site when the bridge is being rehabilitated.
-Work will be undertaken Monday to Friday, between 7 am and 8 pm.
-There may also be occasional work on Saturdays and Sundays.
+Work will be undertaken Monday to Friday, between 7 am and 8 pm, and on occasional Saturdays and Sundays.

 The NCC urges motorists, cyclists and pedestrians to exercise caution, respect working crews and equipment, and obey signage and flag persons at the site.